RoccoW36/assign2-cdk-serverless-api/README.md

 A custom L2 construct that establishes the main application API:

-- Sets up Lambda functions for various movie review operations
+- Sets up Lambda functions for the various movie review operations
 - Creates API Gateway resources and methods
 - Handles routing and integration of API requests with Lambda functions